 IP67-rated outdoor access points for UAE conditions - campus walkways, poolside, parking areas, and logistics yards.
 Point-to-point wireless bridges for building interconnects without fibre trenching.

-The UAE workforce is highly mobile and device-intensive — employees typically carry a smartphone, laptop, and tablet to work.
-In a 100-person office this means 250–350 wireless devices, which will overwhelm any consumer-grade access point.
+The UAE workforce is highly mobile and device-intensive - employees typically carry a smartphone, laptop, and tablet to work.
+In a 100-person office this means 250-350 wireless devices, which will overwhelm any consumer-grade access point.
 Enterprise WiFi solutions using WiFi 6 (802.11ax) with OFDMA technology are specifically designed for high-density environments: each access point can schedule transmissions from multiple clients simultaneously, dramatically improving average throughput per device rather than degrading as device count increases.
 Kaizen Star sizes access point density based on device count per zone, not just floor area, to ensure consistent performance across your entire office.
+For businesses running Microsoft 365, Teams calls, and cloud ERP over WiFi, consistent per-user throughput is not a nice-to-have — it is the baseline expectation.
+Our managed IT services team can monitor WiFi performance alongside your wider IT environment from a single dashboard.

 Dubai's retail and hospitality sectors have specific WiFi requirements that go beyond simple connectivity.
 In retail, POS terminals require reliable wireless connectivity with QoS priority over customer devices.
 In hotels, each guest room typically requires strong single-AP coverage, and the guest experience of connecting through a branded captive portal is a differentiator.
 Kaizen Star has deployed WiFi for retail chains across Dubai's malls and standalone stores, understanding both the technical and commercial requirements that vary by sector.
+Retail WiFi must also support the IP CCTV systems that most modern stores run over the same network infrastructure.

 UAE construction sites present a unique WiFi challenge: the environment is constantly changing, workers are spread across multiple floors and buildings simultaneously, and connectivity needs to support everything from IP cameras to site management software.
 Kaizen Star provides temporary WiFi infrastructure for construction site offices and permanent infrastructure for the completed building - with a structured handover from temporary to permanent cabling as the fit-out progresses.
 This is part of our broader IT solutions for construction sector expertise.